 This is a breed whose sole life purpose is companionship.
 However, they weren't bred to accompany any average Joe.
-This regal breed completed the royal entourage of high-class aristocrats and leaders aroung the world.
-Yes, as dog owners we know how much our pets worship us, but no other breed masters the art of standing (aka snorting, sleeping, snoring) by your side like the funny-faced pug.
-Read on to find out everything you need to know about the breed.
+This regal breed completed the royal entourage of high-class aristocrats and leaders around the world.
+Yes, as dog owners we know how much our pets worship us, but no other breed masters the art of standing (aka snorting, sleeping, snoring) by your side like the funny faced Pug.